Hyperproof/hypersync-sdk-samples/templates/oauth/rest-data-source/README.md

 5. Update the declarative files under `/src/json` to fit your service.

-- For more information on the files under `/src/json` see [JSON Files Reference](https://github.com/Hyperproof/hypersync-sdk/blob/main/doc/050-json-files-reference.md) in the Hypersync SDK documentation.
+- For more information on the files under `/src/json` see [Declarative Files Reference](https://github.com/Hyperproof/hypersync-sdk/blob/main/doc/050-json-files-reference.md) in the Hypersync SDK documentation.

+6. Copy `/.env.template` to `/.env` and update the values in that file for your OAuth service.

-6. Update the four SVGs with images for your target service.
+7. Update the four SVGs with images for your target service.

 - For more information on the SVGs see [Icons and Images](https://github.com/Hyperproof/hypersync-sdk/blob/main/doc/11-svg-images.md) in the Hypersync SDK documentaiton.